pierre-rouleau/pel/README.rst

 Essentially PEL:

-- extends the standard Emacs system and enhance the synergy in your use of Emacs,
+- extends Emacs,
 - adds a large number (699) of convenient commands and provides glue logic to increase feature cohesion and simplify their use,
-- provides the ability to easily install, update a large set (317) of external packages from various sources:
+- provides the ability to easily install, update a large set (317) of external packages from multiple sources:

   - elpa compliant sites: GNU elpa, MELPA,
   - Github hosted files that are not setup as Emacs packages,